monero-project/monero-site/resources/user-guides/importing_blockchain.md

 ### Step 7

-After the the Blockchain has finished syncing up you can open your Monero wallet normally.
+After the Blockchain has finished syncing up you can open your Monero wallet normally.
 Your downloaded blockchain.raw can be deleted.

 Author: Kee Jefferys